Ministry of Defence (Albania)

 The Ministry of Defence (Ministria e Mbrojtjes) is a department of the Albanian Government, in charge of the formation and implementation of national security and ordering, coordinating and carrying out the general guidelines of the Cabinet about the defence policy, and is the headquarters of the Military of Albania.
 It is Albania's ministry of defence.

 The Defence Minister of Albania is the nominal head of all the military, serving under the President of Albania, who is the commander-in-chief of the Armed Forces of Albania.
 The defence minister exercises the administrative and operational authority over the military.
 The armed forces under the Ministry of Defence are primarily responsible for ensuring the territorial integrity of the nation.

 Structure

 The Ministry of Defence includes numerous smaller agencies aside from the three main branches of the military.
-These include the Authority of the State Export Control, the Military Export Import Company, the Center of Culture, Media, and Defence Publications, the Inter-Institutional Maritime Operation Center, and the Defence Intelligence Security Agency.
+These include the Authority of the State Export Control, the Military Export Import Company, the Center of Culture, Media, and Defence Publications, the Inter-Institutional Maritime Operation Centre, and the Defence Intelligence Security Agency.
 These agencies, centers, and offices report to the Minister of Defence.